A. James McAdams

 2080 Jenkins Nanovic Halls

 McAdams has taught a wide variety of courses at every level of the curriculum.
-These include undergraduate seminars on "Privacy and the Internet" and "Ten Images of Hell in the Twentieth Century,” and “Truth Politics and Democracy”; lecture courses on Comparative Politics and the history of Communism; and a graduate seminar on "Philosophy and Dictatorship."
+These include undergraduate seminars on "Privacy and the Internet," "Ten Images of Hell in the Twentieth Century,” and “Truth Politics and Democracy”; lecture courses on Comparative Politics and the history of Communism; and a graduate seminar on "Philosophy and Dictatorship."
 He has won teaching awards across the university, including the Sheedy Award of the College of Arts and Letters, the Madden Award of the First-year of Studies, the Kaneb Award, the Kellogg Institute Mentorship Award, and the Joyce Teaching Award (twice).